kinojms/obsidian-notes/CSOPESY/V. Input Output Systems.md

 - version that is aware of virtual addresses can be even more efficient - DVMA
 # Characteristics of I/O Devices
 ![[Pasted image 20250611082946.png]]

+- subtleties of devices handled by device drivers
+- broadly I/O devices can be